14 results found.

 “a video all about watercolor palette set-up… and an acrylic cloud painting tutorial for beginners”

-is a project manager turned small business entrepreneur based in the arts.
+is an American project manager turned small business entrepreneur in the arts.

 In 2012, I graduated from Emory University.
 In 2017, I moved from a fast-paced job as an enterprise project manager to starting a small, handmade arts business from the ground up.
 I’m interested in artistic collaborations and supporting community arts.

-Currently traveling through the US to find inspiration for new works in oils, watercolors, and photography.
+Currently based in the UK and traveling through Europe to find inspiration for new works in oils, watercolors, and photography.

 art + travel vlogs